José Recio

-José Recio Ariza (born January 24, 1957 in Fernán Núñez) is a Spanish former professional road racing cyclist.
-He won five stages at Vuelta a España and several Spanish stage races like Volta a Catalunya, Setmana Catalana de Ciclisme and Vuelta a Burgos.
+José Recio Ariza (born January 24, 1957, in Fernán Núñez) is a Spanish former professional road racing cyclist.
+He won five stages of the Vuelta a España and several Spanish stage races including the Volta a Catalunya, Setmana Catalana de Ciclisme and Vuelta a Burgos.

 Recio turned professional in 1980, and started in the Vuelta a Espana.
 This was not a success; he dropped out soon, stopped riding, and became a bricklayer for one year.
 In 1982, he returned as a professional rider, started the Vuelta again, and won a stage.
 1983 also was good, as he won the Volta a Catalunya.
 In 1984, he was one of the leaders of his team in the Vuelta a Espana, and won a stage, finishing in the top ten overall.